compiler-research/CppInterOp/docs/Emscripten-build-instructions.rst

                         -DLLVM_ENABLE_LTO=Full `
                         ..\llvm
    $env:EMCC_CFLAGS="-sSUPPORT_LONGJMP=wasm -fwasm-exceptions"
-   emmake ninja libclang clangInterpreter clangStaticAnalyzerCore lldWasm
+   emmake ninja libclang clangInterpreter clangStaticAnalyzerCore
    $env:EMCC_CFLAGS=""

 on Windows.
 Once this finishes building we need to take note of where we built our llvm build.